idirin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 SUBJECT

-Factor identifiying the 30 different individuals
+Factor identifiying the 30 different individuals, range 1 to 30

 ### Measures